volatilemolotov/beam/learning/tour-of-beam/learning-content/python/common-transforms/filter/description.md

 ### Example 1: Filtering with a function

-We define a function is_perennial which returns True if the element’s duration equals 'perennial', and False otherwise.
+You can define a function `is_perennial()` which returns True if the element’s duration equals 'perennial', and False otherwise.

 ```
 import apache_beam as beam